A General Marked Point Process Framework For Self-Exciting Network Evolution: Dynamic Network Point Process Setup

+Classical (linear) Hawkes processes have well-known non-explosion/stability theory under subcriticality of the triggering kernel \citep{Hawkes1971} or in the marked case, when expected finite cluster size (Lemma 6.3.II of \citealp{daley2007introduction}).
+For self-exciting network growth process, a network update at time $t$ depends on the current network as well as the timing and nature of previous updates.
+Such a process is termed non-separable.

-If the process is Poisson, this condition reduces to $\lambda(t,m)=h(t)g(m)$ or $\lambda(t,m)=h(t)+g(m)$ \citep{schoenberg2004testing}.
-Separability is a relatively strong modeling assumption which is commonly imposed to facilitate likelihood computation \citep{davis2024multivariate,spassiani2024distribution}, and is not to be confused with the assumption of independent or unpredictable marks \citep{daley2007introduction}.
+Separability is often assumed to facilitate likelihood computation \citep{davis2024multivariate,spassiani2024distribution}, and is not to be confused with the assumption of independent or unpredictable marks \citep{daley2007introduction}.
 Intuitively, a process is mark separable if the time process (corresponding to the ground process $N_g$, see \cite{daley2003introduction} for more details) and mark distribution can be decoupled after conditioning on history.
-This assumption restricts a rich class of models which require jointly considering how marks affect future event rates and vice-versa.
+This restricts the rich class of models which require jointly considering how marks affect future event rates.